Tetrahexyldecyl ascorbate Manufacturer & Supplier For Over 25 Years.Request Tetrahexyldecyl ascorbate Ingredient Quote

 Tetrahexyldecyl Ascorbate is a very stable, oil-soluble Vitamin C ester which has anti-oxidant activity, inhibiting lipid peroxidation.
 Topical use can mitigate the damaging effects of UV exposure.
-Studies have shown it to stimulate collagen production as well as clarifying and brightening the skin by inhibiting melanogenesis (the production of pigment) thereby promoting a more even skin tone.
+Studies have shown it to stimulate collagen production as well as clarify and brighten the skin by inhibiting melanogenesis (the production of pigment) thereby promoting a more even skin tone.
 Unlike ascorbic acid, it will not exfoliate or irritate the skin.

 Tetrahexyldecyl ascorbate (THDA) is a highly stable form of vitamin C that is considered an analogue of L-ascorbic acid.
-Enzymes within skin convert this form of vitamin C to pure vitamin C, ascorbic acid.
+Enzymes within the skin convert this form of vitamin C to pure vitamin C, ascorbic acid.

-Unlike pure vitamin C (ascorbic acid), tetrahexyldecyl ascorbate is a lipid (fat) soluble.
-As such, it can penetrate further into the skin where it works with vitamin E (tocopherol) that’s naturally in your skin or in skincare products to target the skin’s underlying support system via a different pathway than water-soluble ascorbic acid.
+Unlike pure vitamin C (ascorbic acid), Tetrahexyldecyl Ascorbate is a lipid (fat) soluble.
+As such, it can penetrate further into the skin where it works with vitamin E (tocopherol) that’s naturally in your skin or in skin care products to target the skin’s underlying support system via a different pathway than water-soluble ascorbic acid.

-Some researchers theorize that tetrahexyldecyl ascorbate has a greater affinity for skin because its fatty acid component helps aid penetration.
+Some researchers theorize that Tetrahexyldecyl Ascorbate has a greater affinity for skin because its fatty acid component helps aid penetration.
 It pairs well with other forms of vitamin C, vitamin E, green tea, and retinol for enhanced effectiveness and anti-aging benefits.